Kubernetes Secrets Management with Vault

 url="postgresql://litellm:password@postgres:5432/litellm?sslmode=require"

-# Step 3: Create policy for External Secrets Operator
+# Create read-only policy for ESO

-vault policy write eso-litellm-policy - <
+vault policy write eso-litellm-policy - <<EOF

 External Secrets Operator